Alicia-MJ/RL-Anxiety-MathPsy-ICCC/README.md

 - DynaSR_B - refeering to the Dyna B-pessimistic SR model implementation.
 - DynaSR_RP - refeering to the Dyna a-SR model implementation.

 See [agents](./agents) for more information.

-The code modules that weren´t used for the thesis project were errased as well.
+Most of the code from the library that wasn’t used for the project was erased as well.

 ## Poster presented at MAIN 2024 (Montreal Artificial Intelligence and Neuroscience)